Learn our story, from the beginning and into the future.

 John A. Blevins

-John Alan Blevins was born and raised in Columbia, TN.
+John Alan Blevins was born and raised in Mt.
+Pleasant and Columbia, Tennessee.
 He attended Zion Christian Academy from Preschool until graduation in 2007.
-Following high school he attended Lee University and later transferred to the University of Tennessee Knoxville graduating in the spring of 2012 earning a Bachelors of Arts in Psychology.
-After spending 7 years he married the love of his life Ashlyn White Blevins, July of 2013.
+Following high school, he attended Lee University and later transferred to the University of Tennessee Knoxville graduating in the spring of 2012, earning a Bachelor of Arts in Psychology.
+He married the love of his life Ashlyn White Blevins, in July of 2013.
+Currently, Ashlyn practices as an Associate Attorney with Whatley and Associates in downtown Columbia.
 John obtained his Funeral Director's license after years of watching his father care for others during the most trying of times, he felt that he would be able to carry on his father’s care and compassion for those in need.
+He is currently the youngest member sitting on the Board of the Cemetery Association of Tennessee.